 Lead time and cycle time are important metrics for kanban teams.
 The deal with the average amount of time that it takes for a task to move from start to finish.
 Improving cycle times indicates the success of kanban teams.

 The Cumulative Flow Diagram (CFD) is another analytical tool used by kanban teams to understand the number of work items in each state.
 CFDs help identify specific bottlenecks that need to be resolved for better throughput.

 Another way to deal with bottlenecks is through Work In Progress (WIP) limits.
 A WIP limit caps the number of cards that can be in any one column at one time.
 When you reach your WIP limit, a tool like Jira Software caps that column, and the team swarms on those items to move them forward.

 A kanban workflow can change at any time.
-New work items can get added to the backlog and existing cards can get blocked or removed all together based on prioritization.
+New work items can get added to the backlog and existing cards can get blocked or removed based on prioritization.
 Also, if the team capacity changes, WIP limit can be recalibrated and work items adjusted accordingly.
 It’s all about being flexible in kanban.

 For more on kanban methodologies see What is kanban?

-Scrum tools vs kanban tools
+Scrum tools vs. kanban tools

 The agile community believes this conversation shouldn't be about the tools.
 We often see the tool of choice driving the framework of choice and the framework driving the principles the team adopts.
-We believe the decision should flow the other direction.
+We believe the decision should flow in the other direction.